Smart Coupons

 • Audit burden and financial exposure increase as validation logic fragments across markets

 At small scale this is manageable.
 At multi‑market scale, coordination becomes necessary.
+Increasingly, campaigns also span multiple competing retailers within a single national market, creating additional coordination complexity.

 The Solution